Tito0123/SpaceInvadersProject/index.md

 [SparkFun Analog Joystick](https://os.mbed.com/teams/a/code/SparkfunAnalogJoystick//file/2b40241a7675/SparkfunAnalogJoystick.cpp/)

 [Space Invaders Soundtrack Website](https://www.classicgaming.cc/classics/space-invaders/sounds)
-IT IS UNKNOWN THAT THESE ARE SAFE.
+IT IS UNKNOWN IF THESE ARE SAFE.
 SOME REDDITORS HAVE STATED THAT THIS SITE IS NOT LEGIT, BUT SOME SAY THEY HAVE USED IT WITHOUT CONSEQUENCES YET.

 [Barrier inspiration](https://os.mbed.com/users/DNoved1/notebook/space-invaders-clone/)